 What To Bring

-A great resource to both veteran and new fans is the IndyStar Race Day Newspaper.
+It’s always a great idea to pick up an IndyStar Race Day Newspaper the morning of the race.
 Inside you will find the race’s starting lineup, including pictures of the cars and drivers.
 This will keep you in the know about who is who and which car belongs to which driver and team.

 Want to have a play by play of the race streaming?
 Bring some headphones to plug into your phone.
 The INDYCAR Radio Broadcast can be found on the IndyCar mobile app or you can tune into local coverage on radio stations 93.1 FM/107.5 FM/1070 AM.
 Since it’s impossible to see all the way around the track, tuning in will keep you up to speed the entire 500 miles.